heyitsaamir/blog/_posts/branded-types.md

 ```
 const isISODateString = (input: string): input is ISODateString {
-  // Really naiive way to do validation, lol
+  // Really naive way to do validation, lol
 	return !isNaN((new Date(input)).getTime());
 }